Wu Ding: Significant events

 Astronomy in China traces its origin back to Wu Ding's time.
 Since the 13th century BC, numerous stars (that were later categorized) were recorded on oracle bones at Anyang.
 The system of "xiu" (宿, lit."mansion") that played an important role in ancient astronomy also appeared during his reign.
 It is commonly thought that the earliest examples of a calendar also appeared along with astronomy.
 The Shang calendar, which served to organize days, appeared from the start of literacy.
 It arranges ten days into a week, a feature that was used by the royal house to schedule sacrifices.
 The use of calendars later gained a religious or magical purpose.

 Bronze technology underwent significant changes starting from the late Shang era, beginning with the reign of Wu Ding.
 Quantity and quality of the products increased drastically.
 The most notable uses of them were war uses and tomb furnishings; the latter reflects a parallel between advancement in bronze weaponry and the sociopolitical development seen from Wu Ding's reign onward.
 Large numbers of bronze weapons were excavated in tombs, demonstrating the affluence and wealth of the nobility.
 In terms of warfare, high-quality bronzemaking contributed greatly to Wu Ding's victories over his rivals, which enabled him to extend his realm in both influence and land area.
 Along with the bronze products, the writing that was inscribed on them provides insights into the "artisan" class who made the bronze.
 Bronze scripts indicate that they enjoyed certain privileges, and had a defined occupation that was separate from the common people.

 Women in government

+The Houmuwu ding dedicated to Fu Jing.

 At the time of Wu Ding's accession to the throne, women had a greater role to play in the exercise of official power than in subsequent Chinese culture.
 This is mainly due to the fact that the Shang were not influenced by Confucian ideologies, which only appeared 700 years after Wu Ding, although some later cultural practices were already in place during the Shang.
 The most prominent women in the Shang dynasty lived during Wu Ding's rule.
 Most of them acquired power through marriage to the king.
 Wu Ding's spouses participated in warfare and divination, worshipping the Shang celestial ancestor Shangdi (上帝), along with participating in managing the kingdom's agricultural economy.